batanoffs/e-books/README.md

 13. Header nav bar update is needed
 14. Implement newsletter logic
 15. Research and implement forgotten password logic
+16. Decide on how much material ui components will be used (performance issues)
+17. Redesign discuss business logic for buy now button and authentication

 ## Design and Architecture